What is the Best Anchor for Sailboats?

 - Telicia

-- 4 min read
+- 7 min read

 CONTENTS

-Anchoring solutions for cruisers
+Anchoring solutions for yachts

 The Mantus M1 is a modern anchor designed to set every time and hold firmly in a wide range of sea beds.
-The shank and shank boot are welded top and bottom, and the shank and roll bar are bolted to the fluke. | |
+The shank and shank boot are welded top and bottom, and the shank and roll bar are bolted to the fluke.
+They make a galvanised and stainless steel version. | |

-An evolution of the Rocna Original design, the Mk II has refinements designed to improve setting and strength.
+An evolution of the Original Rocna anchor design, the Mk II has refinements designed to improve setting and strength.
 The shank and roll bar are welded to the fluke. | |

 The Delta is a plough-style anchor that's designed to fall forward from bow rollers.
 They come standard with many production boats, but are not always sized appropriately by the boat builders for live aboard use. | |